 NOT EVERY EMAIL gets a response.

 With the amount of emails that are received during the book opening periods, not everyone will receive a response.
 This does not mean that your inquiry was a 'No' but rather there just was not enough time in the schedule for the piece.
 I reset the inbox with each book opening, so resubmitting is definitely encouraged.
-If we see a name enough times, we try to make sure we can send them out a response.
+If we see a name a few times, we try to make sure we send out a response.

 PRICING and sizing